Amiya Pujari

 Amiya Kumar Pujari (19 June 1948 – 4 March 2003) was an Indian computer scientist and information technology pioneer and leader.

 Early life

 Pujari was born into an Oriya Brahmin family in Sambalpur, India.
 He took an interest in science, mathematics and engineering from very early on in his life.
-He derived inspiration from scientists, poets, writers and freedom fighters of India.

 Career

 Pujari was a leading information technology pioneer in the states of Kerala and Odisha where he made significant contributions in e-governance and other computer science research.
 He dedicated most of his life to spreading computer and technology education in Indian society and government.